 The SSI holder requests a verifiable credential from an issuer.
 The issuer provides the holder with a signed credential.
 The holder uses the credential by presenting it to a verifier.
 The verifier checks the credential and either accepts or rejects it.
 An example of this process could be an Electric Vehicle (holder) requesting charging authorisation (verifiable credential) from an automotive company (issuer) to be able to charge at a charging station (verifier).

-In the Economy of Things, machines, sensors and vehicles will have their own unique, self-sovereign identities - also referred to as Digital Twins.
+In the Economy of Things, machines, sensors and vehicles will have their own unique, self-sovereign identities.
 They will be able to prove their authenticity and specifications instantly, allowing them to seamlessly interact and transact with entities in their environments on a peer-to-peer basis, completely autonomously.
 Interoperability, portability and speed are therefore critical, and peaq ensures this.

 We’re building a world in which we control our own identities and personal information fully independently.
 With SSIs, we can choose who gets access to what data without having to go through or rely on third parties.
 Users can create a single online identity containing all their information which they can use, authenticate and earn from directly and securely.
 Borderless, decentralized self-sovereign digital identity.